Definition

 Transformational leadership

 While transformational leaders are responsive to issues and concerns as they arise, they are more proactive in encouraging new ideas and approaches on an ongoing basis.
 They focus on long-term or aspirational goals that are harder to quantify.
-However, the transformational leader puts more traditional, quantifiable goals -- such as a sales quota or positive customer feedback -- into the bigger picture.
+However, the transformational leader puts more traditional, quantifiable goals, such as a sales quota or positive customer feedback, into the bigger picture.

 Transformational leaders also encourage actions that help the team and company achieve organizational goals and their vision of success, motivating employees by appealing to their own self-interest.
 This is developed by letting employees be part of the decision-making process, which leads to more buy-in of agreed-upon goals.
-For example, a manager and employee might agree that response time to customer service inquiries has to be 10% faster to ensure greater customer satisfaction.
+For example, a manager and employee might agree that response time to customer service inquiries must be 10% faster to ensure greater customer satisfaction.
 But rather than simply following a management edict, the employee understands that meeting this goal is a sign of accomplishment for them and better for the company.

 Transformational leaders have a set of distinct characteristics that, in a best-case scenario, build on and play off one another to create the most effective leadership approach.
-Those characteristics include the following:
+Those characteristics include the following.

-- Embracing change.
+• Embracing change.
 Transformational leaders embrace change and anticipate the effect it will have on an organization so they are prepared to handle challenges.

-- Encouraging participation and communication.
+• Encouraging participation and communication.
 Transformational leaders take in ideas from all around them -- without judgment or knee-jerk reactions.
 They're able to communicate openly and honestly with employees, which, in turn, builds long-lasting trust.

 Learn how Ford and Wayfair built trust with their employees by using Slack to enable communication between employees and executives.